 Updated learning environments that boost climate and culture

-Built in 1922, East High School is a unique, historic building beloved by the community.
+Built in 1922, East High School is a unique, historic building beloved by the eastside community.
 As a neighborhood gathering place, East is a source of pride.
 The building’s facade and architecture hold beauty, but as a facility meant to engage young minds, spark innovation, and deliver our vision of student-centered instructional design, East needs significant renovations.

 Our focus would be on completing much-needed updates, including full renovations of labs, STEAM, and hands-on learning and exploration spaces, a major redesign of the commons area known as “the mall,” extensive improvements to keep the building warm in winter and the addition of whole-school air conditioning.

-We also propose creating an easily identifiable and welcoming main entrance on 4th St., where students, families, and visitors would access a secure entry and a relocated welcome center, main office, and centralized student services.
+We also propose creating an easily identifiable and welcoming main entrance on 4th St., where students, families, and visitors would access a secure entry and a relocated welcome center, main office, and centralized Student Services.
 This would include installing a new elevator for accessibility.
 An addition above the proposed new main office would create space for experiential learning opportunities.

 The proposal also calls for relocating the cramped music practice spaces closer to the theater and repurposing that area for classrooms.
 It would also update and combine the split Library Media Center into one LMC.